-In the time of the Franks this site was occupied by a medieval monastery and church.
+In the time of the Franks, the site of Ialyssos was occupied by a medieval monastery and church.
+This period introduced new architectural styles and religious practices, adding another layer to the site's historical tapestry.

-The more important buildings in the archaeological site of Ialyssos include:
+Important buildings in the archaeological site of Ialyssos Rhodes include:

 Doric fountain-house.
 Two tunnels brought water from the top of the hill to a cistern cut into the rock and closed by a poros isodomic wall in the form of a Lion-head spouts discharged the water from the closed cistern into a open tank, which was enclosed by six pillars with stone panels between them, and from there to a portico of six Doric columns which formed the facade of the fountain-house (4th c.
 BC).
 A sacred law with proscriptions for the protection of the fountain-house was carved on one of the pillars.